yuanxzo/EDWav/README.md

 Due to the flexibility of the Python language, we can easily call Python libraries on the Matlab platform like using its built-in functions.
 Therefore, to maintain consistency, we recommend using the **Python version**.
 In addition, updates to the Matlab version may be paused in the future.

+## Results showing the diffuseness evaluation performed on a single waveform segment.

+## Results showing the selection of diffuse waves from long-duration waveform data.

 # **Reference**
 > Yang, B., Meng, H., Gu, N., Liu, X., Chen, X., & Ben‐Zion, Y. (2024).
 A frequency domain methodology for quantitative evaluation of diffuse wavefield with applications to seismic imaging.
 Journal of Geophysical Research: Solid Earth, 129, e2024JB028895. https://doi.org/10.1029/2024JB028895
 >